Skip to content

 Tip 4: Give Meaningful Rewards

 Giving meaningful rewards is another important way to give recognition to your Employee of the Week.
-Instead of giving some monetary award, which may well be spent right away and then forgotten, a meaningful reward could last longer and make employees really feel valued.
+Instead of giving some monetary reward, which may well be spent right away and then forgotten, a meaningful reward could last longer and make employees feel valued.
 Here are some meaningful reward ideas:

 Thoughtful rewards suggest that the employees are valued on an entirely different level.
-Many times, it’s not what the actual tangible item is, but the gesture that means so much more and impacts morale and further best effort output.
+Many times, it’s not what the actual tangible item is, but the gesture that means so much more and impacts morale and further best-effort output.
+Implementing an employee reward system can aid in this process.

 Example of Meaningful Reward